max9836/microsoft-rewards-automator/README.md

 * Input type: [String] String (Text)
 * Description: Path to save the log file.
 If not provided, you'll be prompted for input.
 > [!TIP]
 > You do not have to write an input to this parameter even if you need a log file.
-There will be a input area after your request of a output log.
+There will be an input area after your request for an output log.
 ### Browser_Load_time
 * Mandatory: True
 * Input type: [int] Number
 * Description: Time in seconds to wait for the browser to load (The time gap between the searches to run and the launch of Microsoft Edge).
 > [!TIP]
-> The time depends on the speed of your CPU and your WIFI-connection's stability.
+> The time depends on the speed of your CPU and your WIFI connection's stability.

 ### Random_length
 * Mandatory: False (Optional)
 * Input type: [int] Number
 * Description: Length of random search queries (range: 1-100).
 If not provided, a random value between 1-100 will be used.
 > [!TIP]
-> We suggest that the random length to be between 30 to 60.
+> We suggest that the random length is between 30 to 60.
 ## How to run it in Powershell
 ### Step 1
   **Open PowerShell with administrator privileges**<br>
   1. Right-click the Windows icon on the taskbar.<br>
   2. Click "Windows Terminal (Admin)."
 > [!NOTE]
-> If execution policy has already been bypassed in your computer, you may skip this step.
+> If the execution policy has already been bypassed in your computer, you may skip this step.

 ### Step 2
   **Bypass execution policy**<br>